jeffbrin/JACMiniCourse/notes/Class2.md

     return values
         Really useful and we're going to use for functions that get something GetRandomNumber()
-    Reuse the code for various applications (Code Reuse)
+    Reuse the code for various applications

 ## Loops 🔁
     let foo = 0;